 The responses of babies to behavioral measuring devices such as noisemakers and other sophisticated audiological equipment are also used to identify hearing loss.

 A small earphone or microphone is placed in the ear.
-Sounds are played in ear and response is measured.
+Sounds are played in-ear and responses are measured.
 There is no need to say or do anything in the procedure.
 Results can be seen on a monitor screen.

 - If the hearing is normal, OAE is produced.